Zero-Shot Reinforcement Learning from Low Quality Data: Zero-Shot RL from Low Quality Data

-Practical implementations of conservative FB representations require two new model components: a conservative penalty scaling factor $\alpha$ and a way of computing the \texttt{max} operation over a continuous action space.
-Empirically, we observe fixed values of $\alpha$ leading to fragile performance, so dynamically tune it at each learning step using Lagrangian dual-gradient descent as per \cite{kumar2020}.
-Appendix \ref{appendix: dynamically tuning alpha} discusses this procedure in more detail.
-The \texttt{max} operation is approximated by computing a log-sum exponential over a finite set of $Q$ values derived from a finite set of action samples.
-There are many ways to choose these samples, but again, we follow the recommendations of \cite{kumar2020} and mix actions sampled uniformly from a random policy and the current policy.
-Appendix \ref{appendix: max value estimator} provides full detail.
-Code snippets demonstrating the required programmatic changes to vanilla FB implementation are provided in Appendix \ref{appendix: pytorch snippets}.
-We emphasise these additions represent only a small increase in the number of lines required to implement FB.
+Implementing these proposals requires two new model components: 1) a conservative penalty scaling factor $\alpha$ and 2) a way of obtaining policy distribution $\mu(a|s)$ that maximises the current value or measure iterate.
+For 1), we observe fixed values of $\alpha$ leading to fragile performance, so dynamically tune it at each learning--see Appendix \ref{appendix: dynamically tuning alpha}.
+For 2), the choice of maximum entropy regularisation following \cite{kumar2020}'s CQL($\mathcal{H}$) allows $\mu$ to be approximated conveniently with a log-sum exponential across $Q$ values derived from the current policy distribution and a uniform distribution.
+That this is true is not obvious, so we refer the reader to the detail and derivations in Section 3.2, Appendix A, and Appendix E of \cite{kumar2020}, as well as our adjustments to \cite{kumar2020}'s theory in Appendix \ref{appendix: max value estimator}.
+Code snippets demonstrating the required changes to a vanilla FB implementation are provided in Appendix \ref{appendix: pytorch snippets}.
+We emphasise these additions represent only a small increase in the number of lines required to implement existing methods.